Bradders81/ms2-memory-game/README.md

 * [Bootstrap](https://getbootstrap.com/) - Used for the modal, start, rules and reset buttons.
 Also used for the Bootstrap grid system to help make the site responsive.
 * [Google Fonts](https://fonts.google.com/) - For all the fonts used in this site.
 * [FontAwesome](https://fontawesome.com/) - Used to provide the email icon in the footer.
+* [Favicon Generator](https://favicon.io/favicon-converter/) - used to create favicon ico file from the background image: bg1.jpg
 * [Techsini](http://techsini.com/multi-mockup/index.php) - Used to create the Mockup.
 * [balsamiq](https://balsamiq.com/)-For wireframes.
 * [Gitpod](https://www.gitpod.io/) - Within the Integrated Development Environment (IDE) used in this project.
 Gitpod extensions used: Auto Close Tag; Bootstrap 4CDN Snippet for boilerplate and head; HTML Hint; Prettier; Color Picker; Indent-Rainbow; and Code Spell Checker.